Kapadvanj: History, historical places

 Kapadvanj was a major trading centre on the route inland from the port of Cambay and trade brought it wealth and importance in the time Siddharaj Jayasinh Solanki.
 As it was located close to Mohar River, it was a perfect place for constructing step wells for water supply.
 According to local historians and elderly folks the town had five gates.
 The torana at Kapadvanj is one among the 13 kirtistambhas in Gujarat; however it is amongst the best preserved, only after the Vadnagar torana.
 It has two pillars and a transverse architrave.
 The entire torana is covered with elaborate sculptures.

 Other historical place of Kapadvanj is Vohrawad (a Bohra neighbourhood marked by the special character of the elegantly hybrid architecture).
 There are few wooden havelis there.
 They wore even sculptures of musicians, a usual feature of pol wooden houses in Ahmedabad.

 There are nine Jain Temples in Kapadvanj.
 Chintamani Parshwanath Temple, Astapad Temple, Glass temple of Shantinath are famous of them.

 Feroze Tuglaq Mosque in Kapadvanj has a unique calligraphy originated in Gujarat called Khat-e-Bahaar which blends local elements in Arabic script.

 Battles and historical events

+In 1451, the Mahmud Khalji of the Malwa and Ahmad Shah of Gujarat fought the battle of Kapadvanj which resulted Gujarati victory over the invading Malwa army.

-Shortly after, in A.D, 1746, a battle was fought at Kapadvanj in which SherKhan was wounded.
+In 1746, a battle was fought at Kapadvanj in which SherKhan was wounded.
 He was then forced to take shelter with Rangoji in Kapadvanj, while Fakhr-ud-daulah, Gangadhar and Krishnaji laid siege to that town.
 At this time Malhar Rao Holkar, on his way back from his yearly raid into Malwa, was asked by the Lunawara Chief to join him in attacking Virpur.
 Holkar agreed, and Virpur was plundered.
 Rangoji, hearing of the arrival of Holkar, begged him to come to his aid, and on the promise of receiving a sum of 20,000/ (Rs.
 2,00,000) and two elephants, Holkar consented.
 And Fakhr-ud-daulah, hearing of the approach of Holkar, raised the siege of Kapadvanj, and marching to Dholka.